Daylighting Metrics

 Annual Climate-Based Daylighting

-Annual climate-based daylight modelling (CBDM) is the prediction of illuminance on the working plane using realistic sun and sky conditions based on standardised climate data.
+Annual climate-based daylight modelling (CBDM) is the prediction of illuminance on the working plane using realistic sun and sky conditions based on standardised hourly climate data.
 In DesignBuilder, CBDM evaluations are carried out for a full year at a time-step of an hour in order to capture the daily and seasonal dynamics of natural daylight.
 The Radiance daylighting engine is used in these simulations.
 You can read more about Radiance and the CBDM metrics output by DesignBuilder below.
 CBDM is also known as "dynamic daylighting".
 These metrics summarise the daylight availability over the whole year and throughout a space.
 Three main dynamic daylighting metrics calculated by DesignBuilder are described below.

 Daylight Autonomy (sDA)